lenscat/lenscat/README.md

 ## References

+`lenscat` makes use of the LaStBeRu catalog, which should be cited as “R. Alves de Oliveira, J. P. C. França, M. Makler, The Last Stand Before Rubin: a consolidated sample of strong lensing systems in wide-field surveys, in prep.".

-This catalog contains the known strong lenses from the following studies:
+This catalog also contains the known strong lenses from the following studies:

   - [GLQ Database](https://research.ast.cam.ac.uk/lensedquasars/index.html)